 5. Avoid internal conflict

 One of the things that has made the PL so strong in recent years is its reluctance to speak out against its own, even if they are in the wrong.
-While I disagree that we should defend the unethical, we should take a page or two from that kind of unquestioning loyalty.
+While we should never defend the unethical, we should take a page or two from that kind of unquestioning loyalty.
 Political organisation is about winning, not ideological infighting.

 6. Step down from the ivory tower